vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/19/034_jangiDamaNiH.md

 +++
-title = "34.
+title_whitney = "34.
 With a jan̄giḍá-amulet: for protection etc."

 +++
 [An̄giras.—daśakam. mantroktadevatyam uta vānaspatyam. ānuṣṭubham.]